mikrl/django-llm/README.md

 # Features
 Model to store API key in database
-Model to hold prompt
-Model to make a ChatGPT query (under development)
+Model to hold prompt and determine prompt variables Model to make a ChatGPT query with supplied variables

 #TODO Endpoints for prompts (CRUD)
 #TODO Mopdels and endpoints for memory